 For individuals, dharmik principles include social and ethical principles, which play out through deliberate, conscious choices.
-As such, upholding dharma in these areas is critical.
-Lacking dharma, human beings would quickly self-destruct.
+As such,

 When dharma becomes the substratum of our personal lives, it informs our ethics, thoughts, speech, actions, etc. Our daily choices then become naturally aligned with our highest intention, namely of elevating our own consciousness, which is eternal in nature.
 Following dharma ensures that one’s consciousness is elevating itself with every choice that individual makes, and that the individual is not suffering by getting tangled up in the illusory possibilities, duality-ridden opposites, and general distress of this world.

 Dharma enables every human being to lead a fruitful and positive life in peace and harmony.
 The sages clarify that following dharma is a matter of free will and not externally-imposed, punitive, social, moral, or religious conditioning, nor a belief system noted down in a rigid list of do’s and do not’s.

 If dharma does not inform our physical, material, psychological, sexual, and spiritual desires, we suffer the consequences at every level: body, mind, and spirit.
 This is why Āyurvedik texts teach dharmik thoughts (sadvicara), conscious actions (satkarma), conscious dwelling (satvihāra), dharmik